 Fig. 4: Shown is the VLP noise reduction achieved by using the simpler version of the GEOFON shielding method (no addtional polystyrol box and beads ).
 The relative noise power spectra of the vertical component of two STS-2 standing side-by-side are displayed here.
 No instrument correction has been applied.
 The black spectrum is from the unshielded STS-2, the red one from the shielded one.
 To see the original traces, click here.

-Figure 5 shows a sketch of an artificial tunnel vault which is used at several IRIS/USGS installations in cases where no other existing underground facility can be used.
+Fig. 5: Sketch of an artificial horizontal tunnel construction with different chambers to host a VBB seismological station.
+This type of construction is widely used within the IRIS/USGS part of the IRIS GSN network.
+The total length of the tunnel is approximately 25 m.
+The pure construction cost of such a vault can reach up to 100,000 US$ depending on the local conditions and infrastructure.Figure 5 shows a sketch of an artificial tunnel vault which is used at several IRIS/USGS installations in cases where no other existing underground facility can be used.
 The tunnel is about 25 m long and segmented by four doors (air locks).
 The last chamber contains the large seismometer pier.
 Since the tunnels are drilled into mountain slopes, the vertical coverage is in the order of the tunnel length or higher.
 Although the vault construction is identical, the VLP performance at two different sites is not.
 This is shown by the tidal recordings in Fig. 6.
 The tunnel of the IRIS/GEOFON station LVC (Limon Verde, Chile) is built in hard basaltic rock and the traces show a remarkably low VLP noise, while at KMBO (Kilima Mbogo, Kenya, also an IRIS/GEOFON site) a soft volcanic conglomerate drastically increases the noises, especially on the horizontal components.
 Another effect which can cleary be seen on the horizontals is the large day-night time noise variance.
 General day time temperature increase and maybe also the deformation of surface rocks caused by the direct sunshine during the day and stronger blowing winds causes the substantially increased VLP noise levels on the horizontals at both sites.
 So even this kind of very sophisticated and expensive tunnel vault construction gives no guarantee for seismic recordings free of environmental influences.
 This is verified below in Fig. 6 where the strong effects of both adverse geological underground condition (KMBO) and of day-to-night temperature variation on the VLP noise on the horizontal components can clearly be seen.

 Fig. 6: Comparison of two 3-component STS-1 VLP traces recorded in identical tunnel constructions but in different geological and climatological environments.
 LVC (Limon Verde, Chile) is built in hard basaltic rock in a full desert environment, KMBO (Kilima Mbogo, Kenya) is placed in rather soft volcanic conglomerate influenced by mostly humid tropical environment.
 Day-to-night temperature gradients are high in both cases.